 2. Painted Hills

-Every geologist is aware of the painted hills.
+Every geologist is aware of the Painted Hills.
 They are located northwest of Mitchell, Oregon in the John Day Fossil Beds National Monument.
 You can see the varying geological eras of ancient times in the landscape.
 The area was once an ancient river floodplain and the floodplain deposits are apparent.

 3. Smith Rock

 Smith Rock State Park is located in central Oregon.
 Its sheer cliffs draw Rock climbers from all over the world.
-There you can find climbers from all levels, from beginners to the very expert climbers.
+There you can find climbers from all levels, from beginners to expert climbers.
 The park is known for all sorts of sports climbing, from traditional to bouldering.

 The Wallowas is simply a mountain range.
 Located in northeastern Oregon the mountains are magnificent.
-The name Wallowas comes from Wallowa County, where it begins or perhaps ends.
+The name Wallowas comes from Wallowa County, where it begins or perhaps it ends.
 The Wallowa River flows thru the mountains.
 The name itself is from the Nez Perce Indians and means winding water.
 There was a Wallowa band of Lower Nez Pierce Indians as well.